pubnub/pubnub-mcp-server/resources/sdk_docs/python_presence.md

 ## Where now

+Requires Presence.
 Returns the list of channels a UUID is subscribed to.

-Timeout: If the app restarts within the heartbeat window, no timeout event is generated.
+Timeout note: If the app restarts within the heartbeat window, no timeout event is generated.

 ### Method(s)